WGL Holdings

 WGL Holdings, Inc., is a public utility holding company that serves more than 1 million customers in the District of Columbia, Maryland, and Virginia.
 A subsidiary of AltaGas, it provides natural gas, electricity, sustainable energy, carbon neutrality and energy services, and also is engaged in natural gas exploration, production, and storage.
 The company operates four divisions: Washington Gas, WGL Energy, WGL Midstream, and Hampshire Gas.

 The company dates to 1848.
 Today, 19th-century traces of the company include the Civil War-era aqueduct across Rock Creek Park between Georgetown and Foggy Bottom and the gas and electric street lamps installed nearby.

 History

-Genesis

-Washington, D.C., was decades slower than some other eastern U.S. cities to move from candles or oil to natural gas for lighting.
-Baltimore was first, in 1816; New York City was partially lighted with gas in 1825.
-In 1840, when a gas company for Washington remained only a proposal, a U.S. Senate document argued for gas' salutary effect on the local economy: "fancy and other stores would introduce this light, and thus add to the cheerfulness of the public ways."

-Among the early proponents of gas was James Crutchett, who bought a house north of the Capitol grounds and lit it with gas.
-This drew the attention of Congress, which voted him $17,500 to light up the Capitol and helped encourage public support for wider use of gas.

-A supporter of Crutchett's ideas was Benjamin B. French, Chief Clerk of the House of Representatives, who helped attract other important supporters, including William A. Bradley, the city's postmaster and mayor; John F. Callan, a druggist; his brother Michael P. Callan, a Post Office clerk; hardware merchant William H. Harrover; William H. English, a Treasury clerk who became a Congressman from Indiana and later a Vice-Presidential candidate; and Jacob Bigelow, an attorney and abolitionist who later helped escaped slave Ann Maria Weems.
+Company formation

 Two petitions were sent to Congress in April 1848, and on July 8 of that year, lawmakers issued the first Congressional charter for a company that would extract gas from coal.
-At last, the nation's capital had its first gas company, the Washington Gas Light Company.
+The nation's capital had its first gas company, the Washington Gas Light Company.
 The company was established on the tenth street of the Foggy Bottom neighborhood, and eventually led to the area's urbanization.